48 Hours in Nashville

 11am – Honky Tonk Central & Broadway

-The next item on my Nashville bucket list was to visit a honky tonk, so over to Honky Tonk Central I went.
+The next item on my 48 hours in Nashville bucket list was to visit a honky tonk, so over to Honky Tonk Central I went.
 This wasn’t far from the Country Music Hall of Fame & Museum and you could walk over pretty easily (15 minutes maybe), but I opted to drive it.
 After trying to find cheaper parking on the street, I finally gave up and had to give $30 for a nearby parking lot.
 That’s insane, but at least I was close.

 Honky Tonk Central was three stories tall and on each level, there were performers.
 The first level was crowded, so I hopped in the elevator and went up to the second floor.
 A waiter soon came over and took my order, and the food and drink came out extremely quick.
 I just got chicken tenders and fries, but they were good.
 The live performers and view of Broadway from my table made my lunch experience perfect.